Luo-Yihao/Torch3d_Curvature/README.md

 ## Mathematical Foundation

 The Gaussian map is a mapping that transforms each point on a surface to a point on the unit sphere.
 The Weingarten map, the differential of the Gaussian map, transforms each tangent vector on a surface to the tangent vector of the unit sphere linearly.
-Due to the two tangent spaces coinciding with each other, the Weingarten map can be represented to be a $2\times2$ matrix field.
+Due to the two tangent spaces coinciding, the Weingarten map can be represented as a $2\times2$ matrix field.
 The curvature at a point on the surface can be computed using the Weingarten map as follows:

 Let $N:M\to S^2$ be the unit normal vector at the point.
 Let $dN: T_p(M)\to T_{N(p)}S^2$ be Weingarten map, written as $W(p)$.